Horse Fly vs House Fly: Key Differences You Should Know

 +

 House flies are small and gray with red eyes and sponging mouthparts.
-Horse flies are larger, stout, with iridescent eyes and blade-like jaws.
+Horse flies are larger, stout, with bright iridescent eyes and blade-like jaws.

 Can house flies bite humans like horse flies?